 Ephesians can be compared to the book of John due to the same higher spiritual theme.
 Paul encourages changing the spiritual center of gravity from being in the world to being of the world, as acting as a citizen of the heaven while being in the world.
 I had a prof once say, “The world around us is at enmity with God and is the tide in which we swim.”
 The letter’s intended recipients were of the Ephesus Church started by Priscilla and Aquila and pastored first by Paul then Timothy.

 We have all known of people who are so heavenly-minded that they are no earthly good.
-Ephesians takes that on showing that, in obedience (chapters 4-6), we can become more earthly good.
+Ephesians takes that on showing that, in obedience (chapters 4-6, with 4:4-6 a key verse) we can become more earthly good.
 To that extreme, many ignore “theology” and instead want only to discuss things that are “practical.”
 Studying theology can at times take the religion out of you, yet it’s important to know our history and the many layers to it.
 In Ephesians, Paul argues theology is practical to learn.
 To live life, in an applied way for God’s will, we must first, however, understand who we are in Christ doctrinally.

 Take for example Paul’s message to the unbelieving crowds that prompted voluntary book burning on the topics like magic, resulting in loss of sales of idols when people replaced their former beliefs with Jesus.
 In his message to them, he redirects them to visualize a soldier’s armor as an alternative for examples in equipping.
 Each piece of armor provides for us spiritually: prayer, righteousness, salvation, truth, faith, God’s Word, and the Gospel of peace.
 This armor combats spiritual warfare, the invisible (and visible) war that rages around us.
 Prayer and petition is the key to unlock the power of this armor (Eph.
 6:18).
 The area of warfare to attack includes the heart, mind, relationships, around the undermining of family values, and pursuing life’s callings.
 When the conflict arises, metaphorically be reminded to put on this armament to defer the slings and arrows.
 It is not lost on me that some may say, well magic and praying to idols isn’t any different than this armament.
 It is if you note the other is temporal and the seven components of armor listed are everlasting.
 This armor, however, is not one that our personality hides behind, it is one to be used, in our vulnerability.